comsci-uwc-isak/progress-journal-HasanMajdi/CodeCreatingFolders.md

-How to creat a bash program that automaticcly ctrates folders and files.
+How to creat a bash program that automaticlly ctrates folders and files.
 ==

 this code below shows how to run this task. the **key** is to remember that commands in the terminal also run in the bash script